This guidance center offers some helpful insights and practical steps for organizations that must comply with the GDPR.

 Dropbox has many years experience earning our users’ trust.
 Dropbox Business is certified compliant with the most widely-accepted security and privacy standards and regulations in the world, such as ISO 27001/2, ISO27018/17 and SOC 2.
 Our cross-functional team of data protection specialists has put together a series of insights and resources to help you on your road to GDPR compliance.

-The GDPR is a European Union regulation that establishes a new framework for handling and protecting the personal data of EU-based residents.
+The GDPR is a European Union regulation that establishes a new framework for handling and protecting the personal of data subjects in the EU.
 It came into effect on May 25, 2018.

 Personal data plays a huge part in society and the economy.
 It is essential that people have—and know they have—control and clarity over how their data is used and protected by any organization they interact with, and that organizations are given clear guidelines to protect their personal data.